jiacraft/shortenurl/README.md

 	3. Access the service by either http POST to get shorten URL, or http GET to get original/long URL, described as next section

-- There are two service APIs, 1.
-POST to get shortened URL; 2.
-GET to get original/long URL
+- There are two service APIs, 1. http POST to get shortened URL; 2. http GET to get original/long URL

 	1. To shorten a URL, run http POST, against: